jassalarjan/AetherTrack/CALENDAR_VIEW_DOCUMENTATION.md

 ## Overview

-The **Calendar View** is a proposed feature for TaskFlow that will provide users with a visual, date-based representation of tasks, making it easier to manage deadlines, schedule work, and track task distribution across time periods.
+The **Calendar View** is a proposed feature for AetherTrack that will provide users with a visual, date-based representation of tasks, making it easier to manage deadlines, schedule work, and track task distribution across time periods.

 ## Current Status

-❌ **Not Implemented** - TaskFlow currently displays tasks in:
+❌ **Not Implemented** - AetherTrack currently displays tasks in:
 - **List View** (`/tasks`) - Card-based grid layout with filters
 - **Kanban Board** (`/kanban`) - Column-based status workflow
 - **Dashboard** (`/`) - Overview with recent tasks